ibm-cloud-docs/Cloudant/guides/replication_guide.md

-If you want to cancel all replications and start with a new, clean `_replicator` database, delete then recreate the `replicator` database.
+If you want to cancel all replications and start with a new, clean `_replicator` database, delete then re-create the `replicator` database.

-See the following example that uses HTTP to remove and recreate the `_replicator` database:
+See the following example that uses HTTP to remove and re-create the `_replicator` database:

 ```http
 DELETE /_replicator HTTP/1.1